-“Hi friends, when I connected my 2 TB Seagate external hard drive after a long time on my MacBook Air (running on macOS Catalina), the drive did not show up in Desktop or Finder sidebar.
+“Hi friends, when I connected my 2 TB Seagate external hard drive after a long time on my MacBook Air (running on macOS Monterey, Big Sur, or Catalina), the drive did not show up in the Desktop or Finder sidebar.
 This drive has all my important digital memories.
 Could anyone please help me out to recover my data from the drive?
 Thanks.”

-When you connect an external hard drive to your Mac running on macOS Catalina, the storage drive may not show up on Desktop, Finder, or even on the Disk Utility app due to several reasons.
+When you connect an external hard drive to your Mac running on macOS Monterey, Big Sur, or Catalina, the storage drive may not show up on Desktop, Finder, or even on the Disk Utility app due to several reasons.

 The next sections describe multiple troubleshooting methods to fix the ‘external drive not showing up on Mac’ issue on macOS.

 Your external hard drive may not be connected properly to the USB port present on your MacBook Air, iMac, or Mac mini.
 Try the following steps:

 In macOS Monterey, Big Sur, or Catalina, you need to enable the visibility of external disks.
 For setting your preferences, do the following:

 Try updating your macOS Monterey, Big Sur, or Catalina to fix subtle issues of external hard drive connectivity.
 But before that, back up your Macintosh HD by using Time Machine to avoid any data loss.
 Ensure your Time Machine drive is connected to your Mac.
 Go to Time Machine > Back Up Now.
 Once the backup is taken, perform the following steps to update your macOS.

 When your Mac is not recognizing the external hard drive, use Disk Utility to mount and repair the unrecognized external drive.
 The steps are as follows:

 When Disk Utility can’t repair your external hard drive, use your Terminal application available in macOS to mount and repair the affected drive.
 The steps are as follows: